£0.00

 However, the brand’s cachet is less pronounced in other parts of the country.

-As Conway noted from Philadelphia, “No one wears it that I know of in Philadelphia.
-If they are then they probably shopped at some retail discounter or outlet.”
+As Conway, from Philadelphia, noted: “No one that I know knows it here in Philadelphia.
+And whoever wears the brand, they don’t wear it because of its association with old money as they probably bought it cheap, at some retail discounter or outlet.”

 Japan